-SB182 1 2 3 ENGROSSED 4 5 6 7 A BILL TO BE ENTITLED 8 9 AN ACT 10 Relating to the purchase of supplies and services by 11 state government; to repeal Article 5 (commencing with Section 12 13 41-4-110) of Chapter 4 of Title 41 of the Code of Alabama 14 1975, creating the Division of Purchasing in the Department of 15 Finance; to repeal Article 2 (commencing with Section 16 41-16-20) and Article 3A (commencing with Section 41-26-70) of Chapter 16 of Title 41, Code of Alabama 1975; and to add 17 18 Article 5A (commencing with Section 41-4-110A) to Chapter 4 of Title 41 of the Code of Alabama 1975, creating the Office of 19 20 the Chief Procurement Officer and the position of Chief 21 Procurement Officer to make or supervise the purchase of 22 supplies or services by the state and to provide for the 23 appointment, qualifications, duties, and authority of the 24 Chief Procurement Officer; and to amend Sections 41-4-66 and 25 41-16-50 of the Code of Alabama 1975, to provide the Chief 26 Procurement Officer with the authority to maintain the state 27 database of each request for proposal for a public contract and to delete state trade schools, junior colleges, colleges, 1 2 and universities under the supervision and control of the Alabama Community College System from coverage under the 3 public bid law in Article 3 of Chapter 16, Title 40, Code of 4 5 Alabama 1975.
-BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 6 7 Section 1.
-Article 5 (commencing with Section 41-4-110) of Chapter 4 of Title 41 of the Code of Alabama 8 9 1975, is repealed.
-10 Article 2 (commencing with Section 41-16-20) and Article 3A (commencing with Section 41-16-70) of Chapter 16 of 11 Title 41, Code of Alabama 1975, are repealed.
-12 13 Section 2.
-Article 5A (commencing with Section 14 41-4-110A) is added to Chapter 4 of Title 41 of the Code of 15 Alabama 1975, to read as follows: Article 5A.
+Relating to the purchase of supplies and services by state government; to repeal Article 2 (commencing with Section 41-16-20) of Chapter 16 of Title 41, Code of Alabama 1975, relating to competitive bidding on public contracts generally; to repeal Article 3A (commencing with Section 41-16-70) of Chapter 16 of Title 41, Code of Alabama 1975, relating to competitive bidding on contracts for goods and services; to repeal Division 1 (commencing with Section 41-4-110) of Article 5 of Chapter 4 of Title 41, Code of Alabama 1975, relating to the Division of Purchasing in the Department of Finance; to replace the repealed Division 1 and the previously repealed Division 2 (commencing with Section 41-4-130, and repealed by Act 2009-763, 2009 Regular Session) of Article 5 of Chapter 4 of Title 41, Code of Alabama 1975, with a new Article 5 (commencing with Section 41-4-110), to create the Office of the Chief Procurement Officer in the Department of Finance and the position of Chief Procurement Officer; to authorize the Chief Procurement Officer to make or supervise 1 2 the purchase of supplies or services by the state; to provide for the appointment, qualifications, duties, and authority of 3 the Chief Procurement Officer; and to amend Sections 41-4-66 5 and 41-16-50, Code of Alabama 1975, to provide the Chief 6 Procurement Officer with the authority to maintain the state 7 database of each request for proposal for a public contract and to delete state trade schools, junior colleges, colleges, and universities under the supervision and control of the 9 10 Alabama Community College System from coverage under the public bid law in Article 3 of Chapter 16 of Title 40, Code of 11 Alabama 1975.
+12 13

+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

+Section 1.
+Article 2 (commencing with Section 41-16-20) and Article 3A (commencing with Section 41-16-70) of Chapter 16 of Title 41, Code of Alabama 1975, are repealed.

+Section 2.
+Article 5 (commencing with Section 41-4-110) of Chapter 4 of Title 41, Code of Alabama 1975, is repealed and replaced with a new Article 5, to read as follows:

+Article 5.
 OFFICE OF THE CHIEF PROCUREMENT OFFICER.

-16 Division 1.
-General Provisions.
-17 18 §41-4-110A.
-19 (a) This article shall be construed and applied to promote its underlying purposes and policies.
+(a) This article shall be construed and applied to promote its underlying purposes and policies.